 "I’m gonna let you in on a little tip -- when a politician tells you that he’s going to wait until after the election, it’s not because their plan is so good, they don’t want to spoil the secret," Obama said.

 Romney is proposing to cut all income tax rates by 20 percent, eliminate the estate tax and the alternative minimum tax, and maintain and expand tax breaks for investment income.
 He says he would pay for his plan by reducing or eliminating tax deductions, exemptions and credits, but hasn’t specified which ones.
-His campaign cites studies by conservative academics and think tanks that say the plan will spur economic growth, generating enough additional money to pay for the tax cuts.

 "Today, President Obama only offered Granite State voters more misleading attacks to distract from his failed record, his reckless spending and his inability to present a discernible vision to move our country forward," Romney spokesman Ryan Williams said.